kikkia/yt-cipher/README.md

 # Getting Started

 ## Public instance
-**It is very much reccomended to host yourself**

 You can use the public instance without a password at `https://cipher.kikkia.dev/api`.
+I do my best to keep it up and running and decently fast, but I don't garuntee uptime.
+I do reccomend you host yourself, but this is a good easy way to test it out and if you don't have a huge bot it is likely good enough for you.

-WARNING: Ratelimit of 5/sec.
+WARNING: Ratelimit of 5 requests/sec.
 To have better performance and garunteed uptime, host it yourself.

 ## Hosting yourself